Judging for the Perth Airport WA Tourism Awards is conducted by a panel of industry peers appointed by Tourism Council WA.

 Jim is the first honorary life member of the Bibbulmun Track Foundation, having been a board member since its inception as well as a former board member of the Mundibiddi Trail Foundation and a foundation member of the WA Parks Foundation.
 He was, for more than three decades, also a member of the World Commission on Protected Areas Working Group on Tourism.

-After retiring from the Department in 2018, Tracy has focused on running her own business Tracy Shea Communications plus her successful short-term accommodation business in Bridgetown.
-With seventeen years’ experience in providing short-term accommodation in both Fremantle and Bridgetown, and welcoming travellers from around the world, Tracy is passionate about customer service and maintaining consistently high standards.
+After retiring from the department in early 2018, Tracy has focused on running her own business Tracy Shea Communications plus her successful short-term accommodation property in Bridgetown.
+With almost 20 years’ experience in providing short-term accommodation in both Fremantle and Bridgetown, and welcoming travellers from around the world, Tracy is passionate about customer service and maintaining consistently high standards.

 In recent years Tracy has also worked in the not-for-profit sector where she developed and activated the Spring into Parks program for the WA Parks Foundation.
-Now an annual fixture on the Foundation’s calendar, Spring into Parks is a curated series of events during Spring designed to help people connect with WA’s spectacular parks and wildlife.
-Tracy is also a Park Ambassador for the Foundation and continues to assist with programs that showcase the health benefits of spending time in nature.
+Tracy is a Park Ambassador for the Foundation and continues to volunteer with programs that showcase the health benefits of spending time in nature.
 She also volunteers as Secretary of Geoparks WA.
 A longstanding board member of FACET (Forum Advocating Cultural and Eco-Tourism Inc.), Tracy took over as Executive Officer in July 2020.
 Tracy was appointed as a Director on the Swan River Trust board in May 2023.